 I think the idea of retirement is the problem here.
-To stop working is a luxury except for the sick, and to reduce work load is much more desireable.
+To stop working is a luxury except for the sick, and to reduce workload is much more desirable.

 That is where the article ends, but I would also make some other observations about missionary attrition.

 Calling and Obedience